ibm-cloud-docs/openwhisk/openwhisk_triggers_rules.md

     ```
     {: pre}

 4. Fire the `locationUpdate` trigger.
-Each a trigger event occurs, the `hello` action is called with the event parameters.
+Each time a trigger event occurs, the `hello` action is called with the event parameters.
     ```
     ibmcloud fn trigger fire locationUpdate --param name Human --param place "Earth"
     ```